re1san/KatanaZ/README.md

 # KatanaZ
-A Platform game built using JS
+A Platform game built using JS, includes Sprite Animations